violettracker/nyutracker/index.md

 New York State recently announced a new privacy-minded Covid app, called **[COVID Alert NY](https://coronavirus.health.ny.gov/covid-alert-ny)**, designed by the state Department of Health.

 <hr><details><summary>Learn more</summary><hr>
-The app keeps people safe and provides <b>exposure notifications</b> using bluetooth iOS / Android technology (rather than tracking your location).
+The app keeps people safe and provides <b>exposure notifications</b> using <a href="https://covid19.apple.com/contacttracing">bluetooth iOS / Android</a> technology (rather than tracking your location).
 It <b><a href="https://twitter.com/NYGovCuomo/status/1311712687441797121">works regionally</a></b> with apps in NY, NJ, PA, and DE.
 <br><br>
 The app also has other features, such as recent county-by-county testing results and a health log to help you monitor any possible symptoms.</details>
 <hr>